giantswarm/handbook/content/docs/product/docs/_index.md

 Once a pull request in the giantswarm/docs repository gets merged, the changes get published.

 > (Under the hood, a new release is created using GitHub actions, immediately after the merge.
-Then, up to 10 minutes later, the release gets published via the `app-updater-app` on `gollum`.
-The app for serving `docs.giantswarm.io` lives in workload cluster `c68pn` on `gollum` installation, in the `docs` namespace.)
+Then, up to 10 minutes later, the release gets published via the `app-updater-app` on `gazelle`.
+The app for serving `docs.giantswarm.io` lives in workload cluster `operations` on `gazelle` installation, in the `docs` namespace.)

-In the unlikely case that you don't want your changes to be released immediately (e. g. because you want to craft a release manually), simply add
+In the unlikely case that you don't want your changes to be released immediately (e. g. because you want to craft a release manually), simply add the following text to your final commit message when merging:

 ```nohighlight
 do not release
 ```

-to your final commit message when merging.

 ### When to merge a docs PR